Aboyne railway station: History

 Later to be leased and then part of the Great North of Scotland Railway, the station became part of the London and North Eastern Railway during the Grouping of 1923, passing on to the Scottish Region of British Railways during the nationalisation of 1948.
 It was then closed by the British Railways Board on 28 February 1966.

 The station was host to a LNER camping coach from 1937 to 1939.
 A coach was also positioned here by Scottish Region of British Railways from 1954 to 1960.

-Aboyne Curling Pond railway station, also known as Loch of Aboyne Platform or Curlers' Platform, was a nearby private station opened on the Deeside Extension Railway for the use of the curlers, who played on the nearby Loch of Aboyne.
+Aboyne Curling Pond railway station, also known as Loch of Aboyne Platform or Curlers' Platform, was a nearby private station opened on the Deeside Railway Extension for the use of the curlers, who played on the nearby Loch of Aboyne.

 The station closed for passengers on 28 February 1966 and for goods on 18 July 1966.